M66B/FairEmail/tutorials/settings-overview.md

 4. Go to the option "Show on start screen" and select an available option within the dropdown menu
 5. Use the back key to get back to the start screen

-## 8. Show an Avatar for each Sender
+## 8. Show an avatar for each sender
 There are multiple ways to show an avatar for each sender.
 You can enable multiple at once.

 1. Go to the "Display" settings